Why an active investment approach may be best for thematic ETFs

 Once a stock has been identified by Themebot, our analysts conduct fundamental research and management meetings to gain a fuller picture, only investing in our highest conviction investment ideas.

-According to the 2022 Trackinsight Global ETF survey nearly 40% of investors are interested in investing in thematic ETFs targeting environmental changes.
+According to the 2023 Trackinsight Global ETF survey 81% of investors are already investing or interested to start investing in thematic ETFs targeting environmental changes.

 JPM Climate Change Solutions UCITS ETF (T3MP) is an active ETF that combines artificial and human Intelligence to target the optimal thematic exposure to climate change solutions across a broad range of sub themes: Renewables & Electrification, Sustainable Food & Water, Sustainable Construction, Sustainable Transport, and Recycling & Re-Use.
 Each of these areas has a role to play in addressing climate change, and each draws on stocks from across the markets.